 - 1 cup (2 sticks or 230g) unsalted butter, softened to room temperature

-- To make the butterscotch: In a medium saucepan over medium heat, melt the butter.
+- Make the butterscotch sauce: In a medium saucepan over medium heat, melt the butter.
 Whisk in the brown sugar, then whisk in cream then let mixture bubble and thicken for 5 minutes without stirring.
 Remove from heat and whisk in vanilla and salt.
 Allow to cool.

-- To make the frosting: In a medium bowl, beat softened butter on medium speed with an electric or stand mixer fitted with a paddle attachment.
+- Make the frosting: In a medium bowl, beat softened butter on medium speed with an electric or stand mixer fitted with a paddle attachment.
 Beat for 3 minutes until smooth and creamy.
-Add powdered sugar, cream, and vanilla extract with the mixer running.
+Add confectioners’ sugar, cream, and vanilla extract with the mixer running.
 Increase to high speed and beat for 3 minutes.
-Add more powdered sugar if frosting is too thin or more cream if mixture is too thick.
-Add 1/4 teaspoon of salt (or more) if frosting is too sweet.
+Add more confectioners’ sugar if frosting is too thin or more cream if frosting is too thick.
+Beat in a pinch of salt, taste, then beat in another pinch if desired.

 - Fill & frost the cupcakes: Fill a plastic squeeze bottle or piping bag (with a filling tip) with butterscotch sauce and push tip of bottle into top of each cupcake, applying enough pressure to fill each cupcake with sauce.
 Top with vanilla frosting and drizzle with remaining butterscotch sauce.
 I used a Wilton 1M tip for my frosting.

 - Cupcakes remain fresh covered at room temperature for 2 days or in the refrigerator for 4 days.
 Store any leftover butterscotch in the refrigerator for up to 1 week.

 - Yogurt: Sour cream OR nonfat, low fat, vanilla, plain, Greek or regular yogurt is OK.